FAQs

 Who does laundry?

-We provide a laundry service that washes and returns camper laundry each week.
+We provide a laundry service each week.
 We ensure that clothes are washed in allergen friendly, dye free detergent.
 Campers only need to have enough clothes for about 8 to 10 days.
 Please see the parent handbook for additional details.

 What's the food like?

-Ask any of our campers about the food and you will get the same response-they love it!
-The Perkiomen School’s (boy’s program) and Solebury School’s (girl’s program) dining staff provides our campers with a wide array of healthy food choices.
-The dining staff is accustomed to providing for a wide array of dietary needs, and is very accommodating to our campers.
+The Perkiomen School’s dining staff provides our campers with a wide array of healthy food choices.
+Our dining hall staff provide for a wide array of dietary needs, and are very accommodating to our campers.
 We do not provide campers with soda at camp.
-Please note that Camp Sequoia cannot accommodate campers on severely restricted diets as we do not permit campers to bring their own food to camp without documented medical need and prior arrangement with the director.
+Please note that Camp Sequoia cannot accommodate campers on severely restricted diets, as we do not permit campers to bring their own food to camp without documented medical need and prior arrangement with the director.

 Who will provide my child with their daily medications and medical care?

 Our licensed RNs are on campus at all times to provide our campers with their daily medications and medical attention.
-Our nurses dispense all medications which come in pre-package doses that are packaged by a pharmacy.
-You will learn how to register for our medication system after your child has been accepted to camp.
-A pediatrician, dentist, orthodontist, etc. are all nearby if a camper needs to be seen.
+Our nurses dispense all medications, which come in pre-package doses.
+For more information, we recommend checking out our medication guide.
+A pediatrician, dentist, orthodontist, etc. are all nearby.
 For more information about our nursing team, please check out our health and safety page.

 How do I know my child will be safe at camp?